marloes3105/mouse-scartrace/README.md

 Processing of transcriptome libraries from fastq to count tables is now done using the [Transcriptome data processing workflow](https://github.com/BuysDB/SingleCellMultiOmics/wiki/Transcriptome-data-processing).

 All jupyter notebooks for downstream analysis can be found in this repository in the 'transcriptome' and 'scars' folders.

+An explanation on how to use the notebooks in this repository can be found in the wiki.